Main Research and Teaching Areas

 - Mixed-Methods Research

-Current research entails three specific projects.
+Current research entails two specific projects.
 The first project focuses on conditionality, social policy transformations and social investments by analyzing effects of retractions of study allowances in Swedish high schools, using register data from Swedish Board of Student Finance (CSN).
 Planned output includes comparative analyses with other cash transfer programs in Europe, the U.S. and Latin America.

 - Integration, cultural preservation and transnationalism through state supported immigrant organizations: A study of Sweden's national ethnic associations